-V. Conclusion
+V. Conclusions

-46. The 2015 High-Level Independent Panel on Peace Operations identified the primacy of politics as a "guiding light" of modern peace operations.
-The political affairs component of the peacekeeping missions, as primarily undertaken by the political affairs divisions and the offices of the SRSGs and DSRSGs, has been critical to the successful implementation of this vision.
-All the senior mission leaders interviewed for this evaluation cited the significance of political work to their mission effectiveness; illustrating this view, one SRSG stated that "the really important stuff, the transformational stuff, gets done in our political role", while another noted that "a strong political team is the key to the mission succeeding".
+46. The 2015 High-level Independent Panel on Peace Operations identified the primacy of politics as a "guiding light" of modern peace operations.
+The political affairs component of the peacekeeping missions, as primarily undertaken by the political affairs divisions and the offices of the Special Representatives and Deputy Special Representatives of the Secretary-General, has been critical to the successful implementation of this vision.
+All the senior mission leaders interviewed for this evaluation cited the significance of political work to their mission effectiveness; illustrating this view, one Special Representative of the Secretary-General stated that "the really important stuff, the transformational stuff, gets done in our political role", while another noted that "a strong political team is the key to the mission succeeding".

-47. To achieve desired outcomes in advancing national, regional, and local peace processes, missions need to create space for political engagement and agreement.
-Doing this effectively involves a complex mapping of activities and approaches to navigate between Security Council dynamics, the political will of governments, and stakeholders' appetite for peace, as well as numerous mission-specific factors including leadership perspectives, mission structures, staff competencies, and linkages and complementarities with other mission components.
+47. To achieve desired outcomes in advancing national, regional and local peace processes, missions need to create space for political engagement and agreement.
+Doing this effectively involves a complex mapping of activities and approaches to navigate between Security Council dynamics, the political will of Governments, and stakeholders' appetite for peace, as well as numerous mission-specific factors including leadership perspectives, mission structures, staff competencies and linkages and complementarities with other mission components.
 The often dynamic and fluid external political context has made the work of the political affairs components challenging: across all five missions and all staff levels, this was consistently cited as the primary inhibiting factor to the achievement of results, necessitating innovative and flexible approaches and solutions.

-48. Both peace agreements and political dialogue are essential milestones for achieving longlasting peace.
-By harnessing their political knowledge and networks, identifying the best strategic options for engagement through sound analysis, advocating with stakeholder groups, facilitating the necessary conditions for dialogue, and mediating to find peaceful solutions, the political affairs function has played a direct role in reaching these outcomes.
+48. Both peace agreements and political dialogue are essential milestones for achieving long-lasting peace.
+By harnessing their political knowledge and networks, identifying the best strategic options for engagement through sound analysis, advocating with stakeholder groups, facilitating the necessary conditions for dialogue and mediating to find peaceful solutions, the political affairs function has played a direct role in reaching these outcomes.
 Evidence also suggests that in some instances where agreements have been reached, conflict has decreased (or at least not increased) and local populations have reported feeling more secure.
 Political dialogues have brought together disparate groups, often at the community level, to enhance mutual understanding and inclusivity.

 49. Several changes can be made to further strengthen these results.
-They include more efficient structural arrangements, more consistent and institutionalized work of the PAD in the missions' political affairs work, enhanced mission support to staffing, performance and accountability issues, better use of and feedback loops on political analyses, enhanced use of social media, more targeted and integrated mission strategies and bolder engagement with governments.
+They include more efficient structural arrangements, more consistent and institutionalized work of the political affairs division or office in the missions' political affairs work, enhanced mission support for staffing, performance and accountability matters, better use of and feedback loops on political analyses, enhanced use of social media, more targeted and integrated mission strategies and bolder engagement with Governments.
 It is only through the successful transition from conflict to development that Member States can achieve the goals of the 2030 Agenda for Sustainable Development and ensure that no one is left behind.